cs-fullstack-fall-2018/django-forms3-psanon19/README.md

-# django-forms2
+# django-forms3

 Use the project attached to this repo.
-Create a Memphis Recipes app that will take restaurant name, recipe, time to cook, date recipe was created.
+Create a Memphis Non-Profit app that will take a non-profit name, address, established date, operating budget, and number of employees.
 It's up to the developer what kind of data type each attribute takes.
-Make sure the user can see all receipes and add/edit recipes from the frontend.
+I kept all the previous information in the database.
+Fix the model to fit these new needs.
+Make sure the user can see all non-profits and add/edit non-profits from the frontend.

 Note:
 username = admin
 password = test123

-Extra work:
-Create a way to delete recipes.